pannaf/valkyrie/README.md

 ### Standard `rails.generate()` in a LangGraph Node

 What ended up working for me was to add a node at the top of my graph that does a check on the user messages, following the [Input Rails guide](https://docs.nvidia.com/nemo/guardrails/getting_started/4_input_rails/README.html) and the [Topical Rails guide](https://docs.nvidia.com/nemo/guardrails/getting_started/6_topical_rails/README.html).
+The node simply updates a `valid_input` field in the state, which is checked when determining which workflow to route to.
+When `valid_input` is `False`, V outputs the guardrails message and jumps to `END` to allow for user input.

 [back to top](#tech-used)